KosSinus8246/stage_TQG_2025/README.md

 the KERNEL codes.

-The code TQG solve named ''JULIE'' is a 2D adaption of the TQG solve v2 bis
+The code TQG solve named ''JULIE'' is a 2D adaption of the TQG solve v2 bis ''TARANIS''

 Important : to compile the f90 files